badalsingh91461/mobile_Sales_dashboard/README.md

    .
 Gained proficiency in KPI development and interactive design

    .
-Developed a solution reflecting real-world retail and business intelligence needs
+Developed a Solution reflecting real-world retail and business intelligence needs